-The application forms and instructions are available on EERE eXCHANGE.
-To access these materials, go to https://eere-eXCHANGE.energy.gov and select the appropriate funding opportunity number.
+The application forms and instructions are available at EERE Funding Application and Management Forms and on EERE eXCHANGE.
+To access these materials on EERE eXCHANGE, go to https://eere-eXCHANGE.energy.gov and select the appropriate funding opportunity number.

 Note: The maximum file size that can be uploaded to the EERE eXCHANGE website is 50MB.
-Files bigger than 50MB cannot be uploaded, and hence cannot be submitted for review.
-If a file exceeds 50MB but is still within the maximum page limit specified in the FOA, it must be broken into parts and denoted to that effect.
+Files larger than 50MB cannot be uploaded, and hence cannot be submitted for review.
+If a file is larger than 50MB but is still within the maximum page limit specified in the FOA, it must be broken into parts and denoted to that effect.
 For example: